SIP is a professional membership organisation for psychodynamic and psychoanalytic psychotherapists.

-The consultation, which currently takes place remotely, will cost £50, or £30 if you are unwaged or in receipt of benefits, and will be payable direct to the therapist.
+The initial consultation will cost £50 (or £30 if you are unwaged or in receipt of benefits), and will be payable direct to the therapist.

 If psychotherapy is deemed the best way forward, the therapist with whom you have met for the initial consultation will refer you onwards to a psychotherapist who has the appropriate availability and experience.

-As all of our members are self-employed, the practical and payment arrangements are organised directly between yourself and your therapist following a referral.
-Typically your therapist would wish to meet with you at least once a week, at a cost of approximately £40 – £60 per session with a fully qualified therapist.
+As all of our members are self-employed, the practical and payment arrangements are organised directly between yourself and the therapist you are referred to.
+Typically the therapist you’re referred to will wish to meet with you at least once a week, at a cost of approximately £45 – £75 per session with a fully qualified therapist.